diegowholikesorange/zensole/README.md

 * Given a ticket with id NNN does not exist, when I search for a ticket with id NNN then I want to be notified that no matching ticket exists.

+### As a user I want to be able to search a ticket by any value for any field so that I can see all details of the ticket.
+#### Acceptance Criteria
+* Given tickets exist with value X for field F, where X is not empty, when I search for tickets with value X for field F then I want to see all tickets that have value X for field F and I want to see all the fields of each ticket.
+* Given tickets exist with empty or no value for field F, when I search for tickets with empty value for field F then I want to see all tickets that have an empty or no value for field F and I want to see all the fields of each ticket.
+*

 ### As an operations engineer I want a log file with timestamps that shows me the user input and result of the search so that I can reproduce and analyse issues and monitor performance
 #### Acceptance Criteria